 - a.
 "Pharmaceutical care" means the provision of drug therapy and other pharmaceutical patient care services by a pharmacist intended to achieve outcomes related to the cure or prevention of a disease, elimination or reduction of a patient's symptoms, or arresting or slowing of a disease process.
 In addition to the preparation, dispensing, and distribution of medications, "pharmaceutical care" may include assessment and evaluation of the patient's medication related needs and development and communication of a therapeutic plan with defined outcomes in consultation with the patient and the patient's other health care professionals to attain the desired outcome.
 This function includes efforts to prevent, detect, and resolve medication related problems for individual patients.
 "Pharmaceutical care" does not include prescriptive authority. - b.
+For the purpose of this Board Rule 6.00.00, a "prescriber" means a physician who is actively and unconditionally licensed by the Colorado Medical Board or an advanced practice registered nurse with prescriptive authority who is actively and unconditionally licensed by the Colorado State Board of Nursing. - c.
 Drug therapy management means the review and evaluation of drug therapy regimens for patients undertaken by a pharmacist in order to provide drug therapy, monitor progress, and modify drug therapy.
-Drug therapy management may only be undertaken pursuant to an initial diagnosis made by a physician, a valid order for the therapy, and a written agreement, which delineates proper protocols, to be used and the type of interaction that must occur between the pharmacist and the physician.
-Therapeutic interchange programs in inpatient and group model integrated closed HMO settings that are approved by medical staff committees are not considered drug therapy management for purposes of these rules. - c.
+Drug therapy management may only be undertaken pursuant to an initial diagnosis made by a prescriber, a valid order for the therapy, and a written agreement, which delineates proper protocols, to be used and the type of interaction that must occur between the pharmacist and the prescriber.
+Therapeutic interchange programs in inpatient and group model integrated closed HMO settings that are approved by medical staff committees are not considered drug therapy management for purposes of these rules. - d.
 Drug therapy management may include: - 1.
-Collecting and reviewing patient drug histories; - Obtaining and checking vital signs; - 3.
-Ordering and evaluating the results of laboratory tests directly, related to management of the drug therapy when performed in compliance with the protocol ordered by the physician; - 4.
-Modifying drug therapy, when appropriate, in compliance with the protocol ordered by the physician; and - 5.
-Implementing the drug therapy plan agreed upon between the physician and the pharmacist, using protocols and managing the therapy according to those protocols.
+Collecting and reviewing patient drug histories; - 2.
+Obtaining and checking vital signs; - 3.
+Ordering and evaluating the results of laboratory tests directly, related to management of the drug therapy when performed in compliance with the protocol ordered by the prescriber; - 4.
+Modifying drug therapy, when appropriate, in compliance with the protocol ordered by the prescriber; and - 5.
+Implementing the drug therapy plan agreed upon between the prescriber and the pharmacist, using protocols and managing the therapy according to those protocols.